ZtarWorld69/ZtarWorld69/README.md

 Hi I'm ZtarWorld69.
 I joined Github on January 4, 2022.
 I like coding and modding and playing Angry Birds, Cut The Rope, Mario Party, Subway Surfers, Super Mario 3D World, Plants vs. Zombies, and more games.
 I mostly know LUA coding and DAT editing.
+I also created the Jon Maddock joke.